 Kristina (9th generation alumni DCG) sang in St. Stanislav’s Girls’ Choir of The Diocesan Classical Gymnasium and attended solosinging classes in The Music School of St. Stanislav’s Insitution.
 She completed her undergraduate studies at The Royal Conservatoire in The Haague (The Netherlands) and continued her studies at The Duch National Opera Academy in Amsterdam.
 She is a winner of several international singing competitions.
 Presently she is a solo singer at the Opera national du Rhin in Strassbourg (France).

-Domen sang in St. Stanislav’s Youth Choir of The Diocasan Classical Gymnasium and attended solo singing classes in The Music School of St. Stanislav’s Insitution.
-Presently, he is a student at the Faculty of Medicine, Universitiy of Ljubjana, Slovenia, but at the same time he also attends solo singing studies at The Academy of Ljubljana.
+Domen sang in St. Stanislav’s Youth Choir of The Diocasan Classical Gymnasium and attended solo singing classes in The Music School of St. Stanislav’s Institution.
+In 2018 he graduated at the Faculty of Medicine, Universitiy of Ljubjana, Slovenia and completed at the same time singing studies at The Academy of Ljubljana, obtaining his master’s degree.
+Since 2017 he has been a member of the Opera Studio at Theater Basel (Switzerland).
 He has won several international prizes.
-In 2012 he was a laureate of the International Summer Academy in Salzburg, which enabled him to perform at the final concert of laureates in the Salzurg Summmer Festival.
+In 2012 he was a laureate of the International Summer Academy in Salzburg, which enabled him to perform at the final concert of laureates in the Salzburg Summer Festival.
 In 2013 he presented himself as a soloist in the Young singers project (YSP) at the Salzburg Summer Festival, namely in Verdi’s Don Carlo and in opera Jeanne d’Arc by W. Braunfels.
-Domen has sung with the Wienna Philcharmonic Orchestra, ORF Radio-Symphony Orchestra, Camerata Salzburg and the best orchestras in Slovenia.
+In 2015 Domen won the 2nd prize at the International Otto Edelmann Singing Competition (Austria), in 2017 he was the winner of Ada-Sari International Vocal Artistry Competition (Poland).
+His this year’s music engagements include roles in Kaiser von Atlantis (V. Ullmann) and Madame Butterfly (G. Puccini), both in Theater Basel, Switzerland.
+Domen has sung among others with the Wienna Philcharmonic Orchestra, ORF Radio-Symphony Orchestra, Camerata Salzburg and the best orchestras in Slovenia.